hhoa/flutter-portfolio/README.md

 firebase init hosting
 ```

 Then follow the steps in terminal.
+In question `What do you want to use as your public directory?`
+-> use `build/web` instead of `public`

 After that we can run this command

 ```shell
 firebase deploy